 By the end of this course you should be able to...

-• Employ a toolkit of drawing and mindfulness methods and approaches to stimulate, inspire or refresh your drawing.
+• Have access to a toolkit of drawing and mindfulness methods to stimulate, inspire, refresh and sustain your drawing.

 What level is the course and do I need any particular skills?

-Suitable for enthusiastic beginners to drawing as well as those with experience in mindfulness and drawing who wish to re-fresh their practice or stimulate new directions
+Suitable for enthusiastic beginners to drawing as well as those with experience in drawing or mindfulness who wish to re-fresh their practice and stimulate new directions.

 How will I be taught, and will there be any work outside the class?